 Car crashes impact every community.
-According to data collected and published by the California Highway Patrol (CHP), more than 275,000 people are hurt in traffic collisions in the state on an annual basis.
-Following a serious automobile accident you need full financial compensation to pay your bills and support your family.
+According to information gathered and released by the California Highway Patrol (CHP), more than 275,000 persons are injured in car accidents each year in the state.
+Following a serious automobile accident, you need full financial compensation to pay your bills and support your family.

 This raises an important question: What happens if your legal claim exceeds the insurance policy limits?
 The short answer is that the policy amount is typically the most an insurer has to pay, but there may be other options to recover compensation.
 Here, our Los Angeles car accident lawyers provide a more detailed overview of what happens if a car crash claim exceeds the policy limits.